flyingstick22/DevOps-with-Docker/README.md

-# DevOps with Docker course by University of Helsinki
+# DevOps with Docker Course by University of Helsinki
 https://devopswithdocker.com

 This is my repository for course exercises